neophob/PixelController/README.md

 # PixelController
-**PixelController** - a matrix control project by Michael Vogt <michu at neophob.com>, (c) 2010-2012 I want to create an easy to use matrix controller software which creates stunning visuals!
+**PixelController** - a matrix control project by Michael Vogt <michu at neophob.com>, (c) 2010-2012.
+The main goal of this application is to create an easy to use matrix controller software which creates stunning visuals!

 Primary Website: http://www.pixelinvaders.ch
 My Blog: http://www.neophob.com